 This gift seems very closely related to that of a prophet.
 If we have received a testimony and are sharing it (prophet), we are also sharing revealed truth (revelator), because a testimony is gained through revelation by the Holy Ghost.

-Again, the revelator for the entire church is President Monson, along with his counselors and the Quorum of the Twelve Apostles.
+Again, the revelator for the entire church is President Nelson, along with his counselors and the Quorum of the Twelve Apostles.

 Who was an obvious revelator in this Book of Mormon account?

 "And it came to pass that there was a man among them whose name was Abinadi; and he went forth among them, and began to prophesy, saying: Behold, thus saith the Lord, and thus hath he commanded me, saying, Go forth, and say unto this people, thus saith the Lord—Wo be unto this people, for I have seen their abominations, and their wickedness, and their whoredoms; and except they repent I will visit them in mine anger."
 (Mosiah 11:20)

 He also itemized details about the Lord's plans for his people.

 "And except they repent in sackcloth and ashes, and cry mightily to the Lord their God, I will not hear their prayers, neither will I deliver them out of their afflictions; and thus saith the Lord, and thus hath he commanded me."
 (Mosiah 11:25)

 Abinadi stated outright that he was a prophet and a revelator with his words, "Thus saith the Lord and thus hath he commanded me."

 How many seers are in our Sunday School class?
 Unless we're in downtown Salt Lake City, probably none.